Treat Chronic Pain Australia with the help of our professionals.

 Chronic pain defined as experiencing pain for over 3 months affects over 10% of adult Australians.
 Most specialist pain teams include psychiatrists and or psychologists.
-Effective pain management allows patients the opportunity to regain their sense of self-efficacy and control over their lives.
+Effective pain treatment psychology management allows patients the opportunity to regain their sense of self-efficacy and control over their lives.

 How can chronic pain affect you?